 We'll show that improving processes and continuously learning from our peers is the bedrock to becoming a successful and thriving organization.
 We'll learn from Europe's leading fintech ecosystem, finleap, and see how they've designed performance management and feedback processes within their organization. finleap shared their successful and uniquely structured feedback setup in a webinar hosted by Personio and Leapsome.

-Having supported hundreds of companies build performance management and feedback processes, we at Leapsome understand that each organization is unique and has a distinct culture, company goals, and challenges.
+Our performance management software has helped hundreds of companies build holistic feedback processes.
+We at Leapsome understand that each organization is unique and has a distinct culture, company goals, and challenges.
 The diversity among different organizations makes it essential to build and design performance management and feedback processes that uniquely address each company's needs.

 Let’s see how finleap does it.